t3xus/LanListOSX/README.md

 ## 📝 **Synopsis**

 **LANList.ps1** is a PowerShell script that generates a report for all LAN machines.
-It collects IP addresses, MAC addresses, open ports, logged-in users, and the status of critical services like Remote Access and Windows Event Log.
+It collects IP addresses, MAC addresses, open ports, logged-in users, and the status of critical services like Remote Access and Windows Event Log. **LANListOSX** interferfaces with the darwin kernel with shell commands to provide the same from a macOS workstation.

 ---